andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/AppendixD_DesignOptimization.rst

   N Conditions: number of conditions in your design
   N Trials Per Condition: number of trials per condition (unbalanced OK, e.g., 25 20 15 25)
-  Maximum Block Size: block = trials from same condition occuring in a row Timing (s)
+  Maximum Block Size: block = trials from same condition occurring in a row Timing (s)

   Time Duration: duration of your trials (0 purely event-related)